fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 ## More queries

-So far our application has been very simple in terms of queries, queries have either retrieved a single row based on the master key using the METHOD [findByPk](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findByPk) or they have retrieved all rows in the table using the method [findAll](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll).
-These are sufficient for the frontend of the application made in Section 5, but let's extend the backend so that we can also practice making slightly more complex queries.
+So far our application has been very simple in terms of queries, queries have searched either a single row based on the master key using the METHOD [findByPk](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findByPk) or they have searched for all rows in the table using the method [findAll](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll).
+These are sufficient for the frontend of the application made in Section 5, but let's expand the backend so that we can also practice making slightly more complex queries.

 Let's first implement the possibility to retrieve only important or non-important notes.
 Let's implement these using the [query-parameter](http://expressjs.com/en/5x/api.html#req.query) important: